Happy 2016 everyone!

 But then I realized that the result was just another list of to-dos.

-So I replaced the goals by intentions or aspirations.
+So I replaced the goals with intentions or aspirations.

 I narrowed them down to what I want more & less of in my life, and I made this: